alexkimin/starters/packages/ts-starter/readme.md

 }
 ```

-The path will be resolved to jest `moduleNameMapper` and webpack `resolve.alias`. please check the file if you want to know current path configs.
+The path will be resolved to jest `moduleNameMapper` and webpack `resolve.alias`. please check the config file if you want to know current path configs.

 Now you can import sth like `import { Button } from '@component/Button';`

----